cchudzicki-ocw-testing/16.001-fall-2021/content/pages/calendar.md

 ### Measurable Outcomes

-Discuss engineering and elastic constants, their measurement, and their relationship to the tensorial description of Hooke’s law
+Discuss engineering elastic constants, their measurement, and their relationship to the tensorial description of Hooke’s law

 ## Week 14

 ### Topics

-Introduction to aerospace structural mechanics
+Summary of equations of the theory of elasticity

 ### Measurable Outcomes

-Describe a structure, its functions, and associated objectives and tradeoffs.

-                                                                                                                                                M14: Summarize the key equations of the theory of elasticity.
+Summarize the key equations of the theory of elasticity.
 Formulate and simplify problems in general elasticity, apply displacement and traction boundary conditions to problems in elasticity, and solve simple cases.

 M15: Analyze the structural response of uniaxially-loaded slender elements: Rods and bars

 M16) Analyze the structural response of transversely-loaded slender elements: Beams.
 Internal forces and beam deflections.
 M17: Analyze the stability of slender structural elements subject to compressive loads: buck-ling loads, mode shapes, effects of imperfections, and eccentric loads.